Bids are closed.

 The match for this grant will be provided by the last mile infrastructure to be constructed by MdBC’s members and MdBC will offer reduced rates for the use of the funded infrastructure.

-· Charlotte Hall - Estimated Completion March 2021
+· Charlotte Hall - COMPLETE.
+Fiber Available in May 2021

 · Elliott Island- Estimated Completion September 2021

 · Toddville- Estimated Completion May 2021